-special community service, which occurred after the A is mentioned here reporting period, because of its 1991, program participants significance.
-In October assisted a community organization, Mothers Against Drunk Driving, by making 400,000 red ribbons to be distributed during National Red Ribbon Week.
-If the individual ribbons were laid end-on-end, they would have extended approximately It took a tremendous amount of volunteer effort 58 miles. and commitment for the program participants to perform this vital community service.
+A special community service, which occurred after the reporting period, is mentioned here because of its significance.
+In October 1991, program participants assisted a community organization, Mothers Against Drunk Driving, by making 400,000 red ribbons to be distributed during National Red Ribbon Week.
+If the individual ribbons were laid end-on-end, they would have extended approximately 58 miles.
+It took a tremendous amount of volunteer effort and commitment for the program participants to perform this vital community service.